kurtosis-tech/flink-package/README.md

 # main.star of your Flink + Service package
 def run(plan, args):
     plan.print("Spinning up the Flink Package")
-    # this will spin up Flink and return the output of the Flink package [flink-node-0 .. flink-node-n]
+    # this will spin up Flink and return the output of the Flink package [flink-task-manager-0 .. flink-task-manager-n]
     flink_run_output = main_flink_module.run(plan, args)
 ```